Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Introduction

 \section{Introduction}

-Advances in deep learning have led to significant performance improvement in a wide range of supervised learning tasks.
-Similar to other machine learning (ML) techniques, deep learning is vulnerable with respect to distributional shifts during the model execution time when the model is tested.
-Distributional shifts would lead to model performance degradation which makes \textit{model adaptation}, inevitable to make the model generalizable again in new domains.
-Unfortunately, adapting deep neural networks is conditioned on availability of massive labeled datasets.
-This may not, however, be always feasible due to prohibitive costs of manual data annotation~\cite{rostami2018crowdsourcing}.
-A naive solution to improve model generalization is to finetune the previously trained network in the target domain.
-Despite being effective in reducing the effect of domain shift, finetuning still requires annotated data on the target domain.
+When a trained neural network is used for prediction, the assumption is that the testing samples are drawn from the training distribution.
+However, concept shift is a natural phenomenon when a model is used in different domains~\cite{vorburger2006entropy}.
+Similar to other machine learning techniques, deep learning is vulnerable with respect to these distributional shifts during the model execution time.
+Distributional shifts would lead to mode performance degradation which makes model retraining, i.e, \textit{model adaptation}, inevitable in order to make the model generalizable again in new domains.
+Adapting deep neural networks is conditioned on availability of massive labeled datasets which may not always be feasible due to prohibitive costs of manual data annotation.
+Finetuning is a common strategy to improve model generalization in the presence of domain shift.
+Despite being effective in reducing the effect of domain shift, finetuning still requires annotated data in the target domain.